5 Best File Managers for Mac in 2023

 - Free trial available.

-- Supports most of Finder's features.
+- Support for most of Finder's features.

 Cons:

-- Free for 30 days.
+- Free trial limited to 30 days.

 Conclusion